Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 A municipality may wish to annex land to ensure sound urban development and accommodation to growth as well as ensure that municipal services can be provided to those areas.
 A municipality can only annex land that is contiguous with a part of the boundary of the municipality.
 A city might wish to annex land to clean up irregular boundaries and eliminate enclaves.
-A city will also annex land at the request of the property owner.
-Please call 321-433-8522 for more information.
+A municipality will also annex land at the request of the property owner.

 Annexations can occur in several ways:

 Properties within Cocoa City Limits receive trash pick-up twice per week, with days varying depending on the location.
 Yard waste is serviced on Wednesdays and yard waste piles serviced on Thursdays.
 All services are performed by Waste Management, as contracted by the City of Cocoa.
-Rates for residential and commercial properties are approximately $15.19 and $33.63 respectively, to include garbage, recycling, and green waste pick up.
-Please call 321-433-8522 for more information.
+These rates are listed on the webpage detailing the most recent contract.

 The 2015 Brevard County MSTU (Municipal Services/County MSTU) millage rate, to include Fire Control, Law Enforcement, and Road and Bridge, is 2.2999 combined.
 Once annexed into Cocoa city limits, those tax rates will be replaced with one flat tax rate labeled City of Cocoa using a millage rate of 5.9790, or $5.979 for every $1,000 of taxable value.
 All other imposed taxes on your property tax bill will remain the same.